Fly: Relationships between subgroups and families

 Diptera were traditionally broken down into two suborders, Nematocera and Brachycera, distinguished by the differences in antennae.
-The Nematocera are identified by their elongated bodies and many-segmented, often feathery antennae as represented by mosquitoes and crane flies.
+The Nematocera are identified by their elongated bodies and many-segmented, often feathery, antennae as represented by mosquitoes and crane flies.
 The Brachycera have rounder bodies and much shorter antennae.
-Subsequent studies have identified the Nematocera as being paraphyletic with modern phylogenies placing the Brachycera within grades of groups formerly placed in the Nematocera.
+Subsequent studies have identified the Nematocera as being paraphyletic with modern phylogenies, placing the Brachycera within grades of groups formerly placed in the Nematocera.
 The construction of a phylogenetic tree has been the subject of ongoing research.
 The following cladogram is based on the FLYTREE project.

-A 2023 study revised the phylogeny of the Nematocera.
+A 2023 study revised the phylogeny of the Nematocera using mitochondrial DNA.
 The grouping remains paraphyletic with respect to the Brachycera, but is rearranged, with Deuterophlebiidae basal (sister to the rest), Nymphomyiidae placed inside Culicomorpha, and Blephariceridae within Psychodomorpha.
 Finally, Anisopodidae becomes sister to the Brachycera.